ICannt/Material-Foundation/README.md

 Filter Forge 4

 Most materials are highly modified Filter Forge presets.
-All source materials are 512x512 px and a HD texture pack can be made (just ask!)
+All source materials are 512x512 px and texture packs could be made from the source files: https://github.com/ICannt/Material-Foundation-Textures

 Was formerly an unreleased add on mod for Thermal Foundation.